 Under the UK Government’s Patent Box initiative, you may be able to reduce the rate of Corporation Tax that you pay on profits derived from products and services which are covered in whole or part by a UK patent.

-The potential benefits are significant: a Corporation Tax rate of only 10% on qualifying profits from April 2017, with a phased introduction before then.
+The potential benefits are significant: a Corporation Tax rate of only 10% on qualifying profits from April 2017.
 The tax reduction could easily outweigh the cost of obtaining the UK patent and potentially have a far greater financial benefit to your business.

 Click here for more information about the Patent Box, or you can contact your regular Mewburn Ellis contact.